microsoft/vscode-gather/README.md

 - Any and all feedback is appreciated and welcome!
   - If someone has already [filed an issue](https://github.com/microsoft/vscode-jupyter) that encompasses your feedback, please leave a 👍/👎 reaction on the issue
   - Otherwise please file a new issue

 ## Building

 This repository uses a private npm feed for some of it's functionality.
-In order to access this private feed, you first need access to this: https://dev.azure.com/msresearch/python-program-analysis/_artifacts/feed/MSR-Python-Analysis/connect/npm
+In order to access this private feed, you first need access to the [MSR-Python-Analysis feed](https://dev.azure.com/msresearch/MSR%20Engineering/_artifacts/feed/MSR-Python-Analysis/connect/npm)

 Then run
 - npm run npm-auth